Build the Context You Need Around Your Data

 Contextual data adds enormous value to business data, offering an expanded perspective on the places, surroundings, people, and behaviors that matter to your organization.

 Imagine, for example, that you operate a bank with branches throughout the northeastern United States.
-To effectively understand risk performance, you need to report on critical metrics for each location, such as total deposits, new accounts, and cost per transaction processed.
+To effectively understand risk performance, you must report on critical metrics for each location, such as total deposits, new accounts, and cost per transaction processed.
 Presumably, all of that information can come from your organization’s internal data.

 But branch performance is affected by a range of other factors.
 A downtown location that services small and midsize businesses along with substantial foot traffic might achieve better results for overall deposits and cost per transaction.
 On the other hand, their results could suffer from stronger local competition.
-To truly understand how a branch is performing relative to its peers, you need to understand the context in which it operates.
+To truly understand how a branch performs relative to its peers, you need to understand the context in which it operates.
 You need contextual data.

 What does the surrounding community look like?
 What is the mix of commercial activity vs. individual customers?
 Is it an affluent neighborhood?
 Is the population highly transient, such as in the case of college communities?
 Do competitive banks have branch locations nearby?
 What other kinds of businesses operate in close proximity to your bank?